peiyuanix/riscv-os/04-Bare-Metal-C-Language/README.md

 ### C Program and Stack
 The most important thing we need to know is that **C programs rely _Stack_ to run**.

-- For RISC-V, the stack pointer register is `gp` or `x3`.
+- For RISC-V, the stack pointer register is `sp` or `x2`.
-- When a C function is called, it allocates memory for its running by **decreasing** `gp`.
+- When a C function is called, it allocates memory for its running by **decreasing** `sp`.

-The default `gp` at startup is `0x0`, and the memory space below `0x0` is of course illegal.
+The default `sp` at startup is `0x0`, and the memory space below `0x0` is of course illegal.

-Therefore, we must set a reasonable value for `gp`, so that we can jump from our startup code written in assembly to a C function.
+Therefore, we must set a reasonable value for `sp`, so that we can jump from our startup code written in assembly to a C function.

 ### C Program/RISC-V Calling Convention